Ayaan-Labba/DA6401-Assignment-2/README.md

         ├── class_2/
         └── ...
 ```

-\n
-Go to your Weights & Biases account (https://wandb.ai) and authenticate:\n
+Go to your Weights & Biases account (https://wandb.ai) and authenticate:
 ```
 import wandb
 wandb.login()
 ```
-\n

 ## Code Structure
-The notebook is organized into several key components:\n
+The notebook is organized into several key components:
 - Model definition (CNN class)
 - Dataset handling (iNaturalistDataset class)
 - Training and validation functions
 - Hyperparameter optimization with wandb
 - Model evaluation
-\n

 ### CNN Model Architecture
 The CNN class defines a flexible convolutional neural network with configurable:
 - Number of convolutional layers (fixed at 5)